Smoked fish pie with cheesy pastry topping

 Preheat the oven to 200°C (400°F) mark 6.
 Thickly grate the frozen pastry straight over the top of the fish pie, sprinkle with cheese and cook for about 25-30 minutes or piping hot and the topping is crisp and golden.

 To freeze: Complete up to step 3.
 Cover, label and freeze for up to 3 months.

 To use: Defrost overnight in the fridge and complete the recipe from step 4.

 If you loved this recipe, why not try

 An easy, deliciously chocolatey way to save that leftover Christmas pudding from the bin by Scotland's National Chef, Gary Maclean.

 This classic soup recipe was put together by our partner, Chefs @ School, to get pupils thinking about food and how to save it from the bin.
 Would you try it with your wee ones?

-A comforting and nutritious vegan dinner, oozing with a thick saucy vegetable filling and topped with crunchy potato.
+A comforting and nutritious vegetarian dinner, oozing with a thick saucy vegetable filling and topped with crunchy potato.